State of M&A Data Rooms — Q1 2026 Read the report →

 5. Revoke one test user and confirm immediate loss of access.

-6. Export/access logs and confirm activity is captured clearly.
+6. Export access logs and confirm activity is captured clearly.

 If any step is ambiguous, fix it before launch.
+Twenty minutes now prevents weeks of cleanup later.

-Good signals
+Good Signals

 • No emergency permission reversals late in process.